-Our system design consists of three sequences: one begins with the standard constitutive promoter BBa_J23100, the second is regulated by the inducible promoter $P{PHO89'}$ and the last is controlled by an artificial repressible operon.
+Our system design consists of three sequences: one begins with the standard constitutive promoter BBa_J23100, the second is regulated by the inducible promoter $P{PHOB9'}$ and the last is controlled by an artificial repressible operon.
+See a map of the system in Figure 1.